ethan123montera123/nexstep/README.md

 ## Description

-This project is designed to [briefly describe the purpose of the project].
-It helps to [explain what the project does, its features, and its benefits].
+This project is designed to Create a website for nexstep.
+It helps to create websites, applications and softwares for other business owners.

 ## Prerequisites